onreal/anon-dealer/README.md

 # Anon dealer
 Anon Dealers introduces a cutting-edge profit manager PWA application, securing all data through encryption on local indexedDB storage for heightened confidentiality.

-Yo, Anon Dealer is cooking up some fresh vibes in development.
-Priority numero uno: Let's pimp up this README file to max out the info game.
-Stay tuned for the real deal!
+There are a lot of things to be done, but the main goal is to create a simple decentralized application that can be used by anyone to manage their profits.

+The main idea:

+Anonymity: You are a seller, but you don't want to share your sales data (inventory ? what you sell ? who you sell ? profits ? ) with anyone, even if your device is taken by force unlocked, your data will still be safe, since everything will be stored encrypted on your device.

+Business: You are a seller, you want to know how much you have sold, how much you have earned and how much you have spent for a particular item.

+Management: You are a seller, you want to track your sales, clients, inventories, profits, and expenses.
+Import/Export data.

+Intelligence: You want to know which item is the most profitable, forecasting, reports, analytics, etc.

+Communication: P2P communication with WebRTC for seller and buyer to communicate without sharing personal data.

+Orders: P2P Decentralized orders, no middleman, no fees, no restrictions, no censorship.

+Payments: Support for cryptocurrencies real-time purchase and sale.

+How to arrive at the main idea:
+Anonimity is on it's core, the first step have been done, a white canvas to start painting on those ideas is born.
+Right now, anonimity is achieved by encrypting all data on the client side, the data are encrypted on insert update and decrypted on the fly with jjstore.js.
+I use typescript and vue3 with vite, and the structure follows the vuex store pattern.
+1. Create a new inventory
+2. Add/Edit/Delete items to the inventory
+3. Add/Edit/Delete clients
+4. Add/Edit/Delete sales

 # Vue 3 + TypeScript + Vite